Celebrate Esquimalt Buccaneer Days

 When these celebrations were discontinued in 1939, Esquimalt began holding its own May Queen celebration.
 This evolved into Esquimalt Days and eventually, in 1966, became Buccaneer Days.
 The town turned out in naval and pirate attire, vying for prizes for the best costume.
 The citizens of Esquimalt were also awakened at a very early hour by a loudspeaker mounted atop a van calling “Wakey, Wakey!”
 Apparently, the Wakey Wakey van will roll down the streets of Esquimalt once again this year, complete with members of the Esquimalt Fire Rescue team and a mystery voice.

 Buccaneer Days festivities have always been well attended, with over 20 community organizations taking part, which allows our community to work and play together, have a great time, and instill a feeling of accomplishment and pride in our community.
-This fun-filled weekend is loaded with events for all ages, including a midway, dance, beer garden, rugby tournament, sky divers, kids play zone, races and parade.
+This fun-filled weekend is loaded with events for all ages, including a midway, dance, Free local entertainment on Field on the Stage in Bullen Park, rugby tournament, sky divers, kids play zone, races and parade.
 Neighbours from Victoria, Oak Bay, View Royal, Saanich and all other communities are invited to join us.
 We would love to have you enter our parade and you can find the Parade entry form on the Municipal web site.

 Buccaneer days are Friday, June 12, Saturday, June 13 and Sunday June 14.